Design Thinking in STEM lessons

 The teacher’s guide developed by The Index Project introduces the Design Thinking methodology and the “Design to Improve Life” concept.
 It provides teachers with a didactic foundation and details the creative process in the individual design phases.
 Numerous concrete exercises and techniques enable teachers to immediately apply the method on a modular basis in their classrooms.
 The teacher’s guide can also function as a teacher’s log for writing reflections, experiences, and ideas and for documenting the projects’ progress and the students’ learning experiences.

-Video: “Design Thinking in STEM – Impressions of Teachers Workshop”
+Video: “Design Thinking in STEM – Impressions of a Teachers Workshop”

 The pilot project to implement Design Thinking in STEM subjects was launched in 2019 in South Africa with teachers from Africa, Latin America, and Germany.
 The video captures their impressions and experiences.